How to Use This Calculator

 Tips

-Refinancing federal loans into a private loan means losing access to income-driven repayment, forbearance, and loan forgiveness programs.
+Refinancing federal student loans into a private loan means losing access to federal benefits like income-driven repayment plans, forbearance, and potential loan forgiveness.
+Weigh these benefits against potential savings carefully.

 Unlocking Savings with Student Loan Refinancing